andypiper/andypiper.github.io/README.md

 andypiper.github.com
 ====================

-This is the user page for Andy Piper, and it can be viewed online at http://andypiper.org
+This is a simple Github user landing page for [Andy Piper](http://andypiper.co.uk).
+It can be viewed online at http://andypiper.org